jajaperson/PKM/Vault/Zen/Cyclic central extension of a free abelian group.md

   - public
 ---
 [[Central extension of an abelian group]]
-# Cyclic extension of a free abelian group
+# Cyclic central extension of a free abelian group

 Let $A = \mathbb{Z}[S]$ be a [[Free module|free abelian group]] of finite [[Rank of a module|rank]].
 Then there is a bijection between the set of [[Alternating multilinear map|alternating]] $\mathbb{Z}$-[[Multilinear map|bilinear maps]]